 Trudy was devastated.
 “I was not pregnant, I did not carry him, but for four months, in my mind, I was a mom.
 Even though I wasn’t physically a mom, mentally, I was a mom.
 I was ready,” she says.
 And when he was taken away, she was grief-stricken.
 “It hit me so hard.
 I bawled every day for a good two to three weeks.
 I just felt so empty.
 That is not a feeling that I would wish on anybody, ever.”
 The pain was acute.
+She wanted to love this baby.
 “I lost a child.
 My child was literally snatched from me.
 And the reality of it– having him, and then not having him– being there for the birth and having that whole experience– and then to have nothing to show for it but an empty crib– was awful.”

 Ultimately, the LaBonte’s baby’s young, teenaged birth mother decided that adoption was the best option after all– but instead of returning the baby to his original adoptive family, she placed him with her aunt’s family.
 And while Trudy does find comfort in the fact that he was placed with a good family, she remarks, “For me, not to be able to see him or get pictures of him or know how he’s doing…that hole has never healed.
 That sorrow has never healed.
 I know he’s in a good place, but I want to see it.
 I know that God is taking care of him and that he’s in a great home, but I’m not at peace.
 I don’t know that he’ll ever know who I am.
 Will that story ever be told?
 It’s hard to think about that.
 I loved him.
 He was my baby!
 I loved him.
 And he’s never going to know that.
 I think that’s the hardest part.”

-LaBonte says that this experience helped her cultivate a deep empathy for birth mothers and the grief they experience after placing a child in an adoptive home.
+LaBonte says that this experience helped her cultivate a deep empathy and love for birth mothers and the grief they experience after placing a child in an adoptive home.
 She and her husband have since been able to adopt two children– and have worked hard to ensure that their birth parents have as many opportunities to connect with their children as they desire.

 That wasn’t the first time the LaBontes had come close to adopting– but then had to cope when the birth mother chose a different option.
 In one situation, they had heard from the birth mother a week before the baby was due—and then never again.
 They later heard through mutual friends that the birth mother had been approached by an adoption agency that had persuaded her to utilize their services instead of following through with the private adoption she had already arranged with Trudy.